-When you are starting out, children may be in the plan, and preparing financially is a family affair.
+When you're starting out, children may be in the plan, and preparing financially is a family affair.
 Deciding to have children is a big, expensive deal.
-The U.S. government estimates a middle income family will spend $233,610 raising a child to age 18 (hey, that doesn’t include college).
-Families with children may need to consider day care costs, college savings, special savings plans for children with disabilities, legacy planning, and protecting family income, should the unexpected happen.
+The U.S. Department of Agriculture estimates a middle income family will spend $233,610 raising a child to age 18 (hey, that doesn’t include college).
+Families with children may need to consider daycare costs, college savings, special savings plans for children with disabilities, legacy planning, and protecting family income, should the unexpected happen.

 Certain birthdays trigger certain things.
 Quick, what happens when you turn 50, 55, 59 1/2, 60, 62, 65, 66, and 70 1/2?
-Talk with an expert about such things as catch up provisions on retirement accounts and Health Savings Accounts; Social Security; Medicare; and required minimum distributions.
-Nobody is born knowing that stuff, that’s why you hired a professional.
+Talk with a professional about such things as catch up provisions on retirement accounts and Health Savings Accounts; Social Security; Medicare; and required minimum distributions.
+Nobody is born knowing that stuff — that’s why you hired a professional.